is-leeroy-jenkins/Sherpa/Resources/Github/Distribution.md

-# How to distribute BudgetExecution within your own Department/Agency/Region/Division/Branch/Section
+# How to distribute Sherpa within your own Department/Agency/Region/Division/Branch/Section

 #### Step 1: Clone the source

-Create a Github clone of BudgetExecution using [our tutorial](Compilation.md).
+Create a Github clone of Sherpa using [our tutorial](Compilation.md).

 #### Step 2: Edit the configuration strings